mjtbkh/max-21m-btc-exercise/rust/README.md

 # Rust implementation of Max 21M BTC exercise

-To start and see the reuslt:
+To start and see the result:

 ```bash
 cargo run